Sprint Triathlon Training: 10 Threshold Brick Sessions

 Cool-Down: 10 min jog

-A: A brick session combines two disciplines back-to-back—usually cycling followed immediately by running—to simulate race-day conditions and improve transition performance.
+A brick session combines two disciplines back-to-back, usually cycling followed immediately by running, to simulate race-day conditions and improve transition performance.

-A: Threshold refers to training at or near your lactate threshold—an intensity you can sustain for about 60 minutes.
-It improves endurance, pacing, and fatigue resistance.
+Threshold refers to training in Zone 4, at or near your lactate threshold.
+It improves endurance, pacing control and fatigue resistance.

 Final Thoughts